kamidar/research/ideas/TEMPLATE.md

-# Idea Template
+# Idea Proposal: Template

 *Describe your idea in a few generic sentences.*

+## Expected Outcomes and Possible Results

+*What you think will be achieved by implementing this idea.*

 ## Steps & Tasks

 *A simple bullet list of the envisioned steps and tasks.*

-## Expected Outcomes and Possible Results

-*What you think will be achieved by implementing this idea.*

-## Topics and Technologies
+## Topics & Technologies

 *In case you have some topics, technologies, tools or frameworks in mind.*